Alex Gersbach: Loan to Lens

 On 22 January 2018, Lens announced the signing of Gersbach on a six-month loan deal, with the view to make it a permanent three-year deal at the end of his stint.
 Given the number 5 jersey, Gersbach made his debut in an unfamiliar centre-back role in a 1–0 loss to US Orléans.

 NAC Breda

 On 23 January 2019, NAC Breda announced the signing of Gersbach on a 2.5 year contract.

 AGF

 In July 2019, Gersbach moved to Denmark and joined AGF on a 3-year contract, also getting reunited with his former teammate from the national team Mustafa Amini.

 Grenoble

 On 31 August 2021, Gersbach secured a move to French Ligue 2 team Grenoble on a 2-year contract.

 Colorado Rapids

 After playing two seasons for Grenoble, Gersbach joined Major League Soccer team Colorado Rapids on 30 January 2023 for a reported fee of €300.000.
-Gersbach signed a 3 year contract with a club-held option for the 2026 MLS season and occupies an international roster spot.
-Gersbach made his debut for the Rapids starting in a 4-0 defeat to Seattle Sounders FC on 26 February 2023.
+Gersbach signed a three-year contract with a club-held option for the 2026 MLS season and occupies an international roster spot.
+Gersbach made his debut for the Rapids starting in a 4–0 defeat to Seattle Sounders FC on 26 February 2023.

+Kalmar FF

+On 21 March 2024, Gersbach signed for Kalmar FF on 1.5 year long contract.

+Western Sydney Wanderers

+On 15 January 2025, it was announced that Gersbach had returned to Australia, signing for the Western Sydney Wanderers on a two and a half year deal.
+This was a controversial move as he previously played for Sydney derby rivals, Sydney FC.
+On 13 April, he scored his first A-Leagues goal, which was the 500th goal of the 2024–25 A-League Men season.